zwicker-group/emulsim/README.md

 make html
 ```

-The main entry point to the documentation is then the webpage
+The main entry point to the documentation is then the web page
 `docs/build/html/index.html`.